hydronics2/esp8266-serial-receive-and-send/README.md

 # esp8266-serial-receive-and-send
 receive data from serial and send

-One sketch for the Arduino uController that collects accelerometer data and sends it to the esp8266 uController.
+The 'record' sketch is for a uController that collects accelerometer data and sends it to the esp8266 uController.
-Second sketch is the esp8266 uController receiving the data over serial and sending it to data.Sparkfun.com
+The 'esp8266' sketch receives the data over serial and sending it to data.Sparkfun.com

-Arduino sketch reads a 200G accerlometer with any arduino running 3.3V and sends the total accerlation (hit) to an ESP8266 over Serial.
+The 'record' sketch reads a 200G accerlometer with any arduino running 3.3V and sends the total accerlation (hit) to an ESP8266 over Serial.
 In this case I used a second serial hardware Serial1 as available in a Mega, teensy, leonardo uControllers.
-Could also use TX, pin 1 in an UNO.
+Could also use TX, pin 1 in an UNO with an appropriate level shifter.

 ESP8266 sketch runs on an nodeMcu or any ESP8266 uController.
 The ESP8266 receives a serial value from an Arduino and sends data via HTTP GET requests to data.sparkfun.com service.